CrunchyData/postgres-operator/hugo/content/Security/_index.md

 The *conf/postgresql-operator/pgouser* file is read at start up time also and contains username, password, role, and namespace information as follows:

-    username:password:pgoadmin:all
+    username:password:pgoadmin:
     pgouser1:password:pgoadmin:pgouser1
     pgouser2:password:pgoadmin:pgouser2
     pgouser3:password:pgoadmin:pgouser1,pgouser2
-    readonlyuser:password:pgoreader:all
+    readonlyuser:password:pgoreader:

 The format of the pgouser server file is:

     <username>:<password>:<role>:<namespace,namespace>

 The namespace is a comma separated list of namespaces that user has access to.
+If you do not specify a namespace, then all namespaces is assumed, meaning this user can access any namespace that the Operator is watching.

 A user creates a *.pgouser* file in their $HOME directory to identify themselves to the Operator.
 An entry in .pgouser will need to match